ezequieldlrosa/isles24/README.md

 Continuous variables are displayed as boxplots reconstructed from the reported summary statistics, while categorical variables are shown as grouped bar plots with percentages or counts.

-For each comparison, the corresponding **statistical test and p-value** are displayed, with statistically significant differences highlighted directly in the visualization.

 The summarized clinical data used by the explorer are available in [`isles24_summary.xlsx`](https://github.com/ezequieldlrosa/isles24/blob/main/isles24_summary.xlsx).

 ### Run the explorer